tehmaze/piece/README.md

 Inspired by the [Ansilove](http://ansilove.sourceforge.net/) ANSi to PNG converter, the first version of ``piece`` was written in Python.
-Because we required more speed, the Python version was ported to pure C and lots of feauters and font sets were added.
+Because we required more speed, the Python version was ported to pure C and lots of features and font sets were added.